 This process can be 3-8 hours long.
 Any kind of meat is supposed to be properly smoked in this period with the desired smokey taste and texture.

-Only make sure you add a cup of wood chips at a time and check if it producing enough smoke.
+Only make sure you add a cup of wood chips at a time and check if it produces enough smoke.
 If you notice the smoke is going thinner, consider adding more wood chips.

 Whenever you add more chips, you will observe a rise in the temperature.
 It is nothing serious.
 It will change to the previous temperature in a while.